List of monorail systems: Operational monorails - transit, people movers

 Systems used primarily for passenger transportation, characterised by enclosed cars, multiple stations and open on a regular basis.
-Ordered by system length (click headings to re-sort).
 Monorails associated with amusement parks that have enclosed cabins and multiple stations are generally included here.

-Operational monorails - sightseeing, amusement park rides, zoo monorails
+Operational monorails – sightseeing, amusement park rides, zoo monorails

 Systems characterised by one station and/or open cabins and that are not primarily for point-to-point transportation.
 Ordered by country (click headings to re-sort).

 Under construction

 Physical construction work has started on the following monorails (sorted by opening dates):